Binary Patching

 ```{hint}

-The file path supports wildcard matching (glob).
-For example, `/data/app/*/test.bin` will find and match `test.bin` files located in any immediate subdirectory under `/data/app`.
+File paths support glob pattern matching.
+For example, `/data/app/*/test.bin` will match the `test.bin` file in any single-level subdirectory under `/data/app`.

 ```